juliabase/juliabase/doc/programming/programming.rst

     admin.site.register(SmallClusterToolDeposition)

-I declare that the default sample location for samples deposited in the small cluster tool is the “small cluster tool deposition lab”, and I register the model with Django's admin interface so that it can be seen and modified there.
+I declare that the default sample location for samples deposited in the small cluster tool is the “large-area deposition lab”, and I register the model with Django's admin interface so that it can be seen and modified there.

 The layer base model